Louise Cripps Samoiloff: Biography

-Over the course of her life, Louise Cripps knew many key intellectual figures of the twentieth century including C.L.R.
-James (with whom she had a relationship during the 1930s), Bertrand Russell, John Dewey, George Grosz, Dr. Benjamin Spock, Harold Laski, Gordon K. Lewis, Norman Thomas, G.K.
-Chesterton, Havelock Ellis, Izrael Hieger and Earle Birney.
+Over the course of her life, Cripps knew many key intellectual figures of the twentieth century, including C. L. R. James (with whom she had a relationship during the 1930s), Bertrand Russell, John Dewey, George Grosz, Dr. Benjamin Spock, Harold Laski, Gordon K. Lewis, Norman Thomas, G. K. Chesterton, Havelock Ellis, Izrael Hieger and Earle Birney.

 Her first marriage was to the writer Bernard Glemser, whom she married in early 1932 and with whom she had one son, Martin, before marrying Leon A. Samoiloff, a Russian-born Harvard-educated man in 1946.

+She died at her home in Dorado, Puerto Rico, on 21 September 2001.